 In addition to her work on Top Chef, Gail makes frequent television appearances on TODAY on NBC, ABC’s Good Morning America, and Fox & Friends, among others.
 She has been featured in such publications as New York magazine, Travel + Leisure, GQ, People, TV Guide, US Weekly, Entertainment Weekly, Los Angeles Times, and was named the #1 Reality TV Judge in America by The New York Post.
 She also has appeared at the nation’s foremost culinary festivals, including the South Beach Wine & Food Festival and the New York City Wine & Food Festival, among others.

 In February 2013, Gail was appointed Entrepreneur-in-Residence at Babson College, a mentoring role where she will work with student entrepreneurs to help develop their own enterprises through strategic marketing and communications.
 She is an active supporter of Common Threads, an organization that teaches low-income children to cook wholesome and affordable meals.
 She was also a founding member of Food & Wine’s Grow for Good Campaign and sits on the boards of City Harvest, Hot Bread Kitchen, the Institute of Culinary Education, and the Women at NBCU Advisory Board.

-Gail currently lives in New York City with her husband, Jeremy.
+Gail currently lives in New York City with her husband, Jeremy and daughter, Dahlia.